Red coat (military uniform): United Kingdom

 The scarlet tunic remains in the current British Army Dress Regulations.
 It is one of three coloured tunics used by the British Army; alongside dark green tunics (used by The Rifles and Royal Gurkha Rifles), and dark blue tunics (used by several units, such as the Royal Artillery).
 The scarlet tunic is presently used as part of the full dress uniforms for the Life Guards and several other cavalry units, the Foot Guards, the Royal Engineers, line infantry regiments, generals, and most army staff officers of the British Army.
 The locally recruited Royal Gibraltar Regiment also uses a scarlet tunic as part of its winter ceremonial dress.

 In addition, the scarlet tunic is still used by some regimental bands or drummers for ceremonial purposes.
 Officers and NCOs of those regiments which previously wore red retain scarlet as the colour of their "mess" or formal evening jackets.
 Some regiments turn out small detachments, such as colour guards, in scarlet full dress at their own expense, e.g. the Yorkshire Regiment before amalgamation.

 Use with the Sovereign's Bodyguard

-The Honourable Corps of Gentlemen at Arms, The Yeoman of the Guard and the Military Knights of Windsor are ceremonial units known as the Sovereign's Bodyguard three ceremonial units wear an early 19th century scarlet officer tunic when performing ceremonial tasks.
+The Honourable Corps of Gentlemen at Arms, the Military Knights of Windsor and the Yeoman of the Guard, are ceremonial units known as the Sovereign's Bodyguard.
+The first two wear an early 19th century scarlet officer tunic when performing ceremonial tasks.
+The Yeomen wear a scarlet frock of Tudor style.